Why not have a look at the full range of information for students we have available.

 This resource has been produced by Amazing Apprenticeships and covers the benefits of apprenticeships, how to apply, the all-important added financial and practical support available for apprentices with care experience and much more.

-You can access the guide from the link below:
+You can access the Apprenticeship Guide for Care Experienced Young People from the link below:

 Local councils are often able to support care leavers in a number of different ways.
 The links for each local council support plan, in our regions, can be accessed by clicking on each name in bold below: